UC-MACSS/persp-analysis/students/amos_tyler/observational-data_tyler.md

   * Do certain types of organizations (unions, corporations, small business, etc.) appear more often in connection with irregular donation patterns?

 ## Motivation
-As noted above, political financing scandals are a regular feature of the Canadian political landscape.
 Approaching this issue from the normative position that rule-skirting should be deterred, this study will improve understanding of a legal, ethically questionable practice.
 Once an initial understanding has been developed, it may be possible to develop techniques to identify irregular donations more quickly and allocate enforcement (or education) resources appropriately.
 Furthermore, the volume of irregular donation patterns across time may inform some analyses of successive policy reforms.

 ## Research Design
 Irregular donation patterns will be understood as any combination of the following behaviours (from Globe and Mail 2007; Democracy Watch):